-USAID/Southern Africa Regional General Development Office supports programs to promote sustainable economic growth in targeted areas by integrating climate change into policy and decision making, and ensuring sound management of transboundary natural resources.
-In particular, USAID/Southern Africa supports the Global Climate Change (GCC) Presidential Initiative and Congressional Biodiversity and Water earmarks.
+USAID promotes sustainable economic growth in targeted areas by integrating climate change into policy and decision making, and ensuring sound management of transboundary natural resources.
+We support the Global Climate Change Initiative and Congressional Biodiversity and Water goals.

-Through its environmental programs, USAID enhances resiliency of critical river basins in Southern Africa, improves capacity to cope with climate change, advances environmental innovation and supports low emissions development.
+Through our environmental programs, we enhance resiliency of critical river basins, improve capacity to cope with climate change, advance environmental innovation and support low emissions development.

 Programs Enhancing Resiliency of Southern Africa’s River Basins

-USAID/Southern Africa currently works in the Okavango River Basin (including parts of Angola, Botswana and Namibia), the Limpopo River Basin (including parts of South Africa, Mozambique, Botswana and Zimbabwe), and the Orange-Senqu River Basin (including parts of Lesotho, South Africa, Botswana and Namibia).
+We currently work in the Okavango River Basin (including parts of Angola, Botswana and Namibia), the Limpopo River Basin (including parts of South Africa, Mozambique, Botswana and Zimbabwe), and the Orange-Senqu River Basin (including parts of Lesotho, South Africa, Botswana and Namibia).